 With the rise in the global presence of ATMs over the past several decades, traveler's checks are no longer recommended and they have fallen into disuse.
-It is recommended that you do not bring traveler's checks as they will be difficult to cash as few places aside from major banks accept them.
-Instead, use debit cards to take out money in the local currency.
+Do not bring traveler's checks as they will be difficult to cash as few places aside from major banks accept them.
+Instead, use debit cards to take money out from an ATM in the local currency.